Skip to main content

 default:"true"

-Register the X25519 key for Shared encryption mode.
-Without this, deposits use MXE-only mode and you cannot query your balance locally.
+Register the X25519 token-encryption pubkey for Shared-mode ETAs.
+Without this, deposits stay in MXE-only mode and you cannot query your balance locally.

 anonymous